Borough approves measure to let couple keep pot-bellied pig

 The Leechburg Council voted Tuesday to expand the definition of what constitutes a household pet.
 It also spells out how much room is required for small and large animals that people want to keep.

-The measure was proposed after a couple was told their 2-year-old potbellied pig, Finley, wasn't allowed to live in their house in the borough, about 30 miles northeast of Pittsburgh.
+The measure was proposed after a couple was told their 2-year-old potbellied pig, Finley, wasn't allowed to live in their house in the borough, about 30 miles (48 kilometers) northeast of Pittsburgh.

 The couple had moved to Leechburg about three weeks before the dispute was first aired last September.
 They delayed their Niagara Falls honeymoon to present their case to council.

-The couple claimed they called borough officials and were told the 50-poind pig was acceptable before moving to Leechburg.
+The couple claimed they called borough officials and were told the 50-pound pig was acceptable before moving to Leechburg.

 Comments